sagemath/trac_to_gh/Issue 5048.md

 # Issue 5048: congruence subgroups are not integrated into the coercion model

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5048

 Original creator: ncalexan